Roar (song): Europe

+Africa and Asia-Pacific

 "Roar" entered at the top of the New Zealand Singles Chart after just four days on sale, becoming Perry's ninth number-one single, second top debut and her eleventh top ten.
 After less than five weeks, the Recording Industry Association of New Zealand certified the single quadruple platinum, denoting sales exceeding 60,000 units.
 The song is listed as the 48th best-selling single of all time in New Zealand, making Perry the only singer to have the most entries, which including "California Gurls", "Firework" and "E.T.".
 In Australia, the song became Perry's third song to top the ARIA Singles Chart after "I Kissed a Girl" and "California Gurls".
 It was the country's highest performing song of the year, topping the charts for 9 weeks and selling 560,000 copies by the end of 2013.
-"Roar" has since been certified 11× platinum by the Australian Recording Industry Association (ARIA).
-"Roar" peaked at number two in the Venezuelan Pop Rock Chart.
+"Roar" has since been certified 20× platinum by the Australian Recording Industry Association (ARIA).
 On the Gaon Chart of South Korea, it reached number one on the international chart.
 In Japan, the song entered the Japan Hot 100 at number seven.
 They reached number one in both the Media Forest airplay chart in Israel, and the Lebanese Singles Chart.
 Similarly, in South Africa, the song peaked at number two on the EMA airplay chart.

-In Russia, on the Tophit Weekly General Airplay chart the song debuted at number 395 on August 25, 2013, and it has climbed the chart, peaking so far at number five on November 17, 2013.
-On the Top Hit Weekly Audience Choice chart, it peaked at number three on the issue dated October 27, 2013.
-According to the International Federation of the Phonographic Industry (IFPI), "Roar" sold 9.9 million units (combined sales and track-equivalent streams) globally throughout 2013 and was the fifth best-selling single of the year.

 Music video

-Filming of the music video for "Roar" began on August 7, 2013 and ended on August 9, 2013.
+Filming of the music video for "Roar", began on August 7, 2013 and ended on August 9, 2013.
+A lyric video was released on August 12, 2013.
 The video was released on September 5, 2013, directed by Grady Hall and Mark Kudsi, and filmed at the Los Angeles County Arboretum and Botanic Garden.
 A 21-second teaser of the video had previously been uploaded on August 25, 2013.
 Nokia posted a two-minute behind the scenes video on September 4, 2013.
 On November 14, 2013, an extended 17-minute behind-the-scenes video was uploaded to Vevo.

-"Roar" music video reached 3 billion views on February 6, 2020, making Katy Perry the first female artist to reach 3 billion views on the platform.
+The music video for "Roar" was the fourth most viewed music video in 2013 worldwide.
+On July 7, 2015, the music video became the fourth video to reach one billion views on Vevo, making Perry the first artist in history to have two music videos with over a billion views.
+Four years later, it was ranked fifth globally among the most-watched videos of the 2010s decade, and it also ranked fourth in the United Kingdom.
+During May 2024, it reached four billion views, becoming the most viewed music video by a female artist on YouTube at that time.